Summary of Product Characteristics Updated 05-Jan-2021 | Accord-UK Ltd

 Patients with a history of angioedema unrelated to ACE inhibitor therapy may be at increased risk of angioedema while receiving an ACE inhibitor (see section 4.3).

 Head and neck angioedema:

 Angioedema involving the extremities, face, lips, mucous membranes, tongue, glottis or larynx has been seen in patients treated with ACE inhibitors.
-If such symptoms occur during treatment with fosinopril sodium, therapy should be discontinued.
+If such symptoms occur during treatment with Fosinopril Sodium 10mg Tablets, therapy should be discontinued.

 Very rarely, fatalities have been reported due to angioedema associated with laryngeal oedema or tongue oedema.
 Patients with involvement of the tongue, glottis or larynx, are likely to experience airway obstruction, especially those with a history of airway surgery.
 In such cases emergency therapy should be administered promptly.
 This may include the administration of adrenaline (epinephrine) and/or the maintenance of a patent airway.
 The patient should be under close medical supervision until complete and sustained resolution of symptoms has occurred.
 Even in those instances where swelling of only the tongue is involved, without respiratory distress, patients may require prolonged observation since treatment with antihistamines and corticosteroids may not be sufficient.

 Intestinal angioedema has been reported rarely in patients treated with ACE inhibitors.
 These patients presented with abdominal pain (with or without nausea or vomiting); in some cases there was no prior history of facial angioedema and C -1 esterase levels were normal.
 The angioedema was diagnosed by procedures including abdominal CT scan or ultrasound, or at surgery, and symptoms resolved after stopping the ACE inhibitor.
 Intestinal angioedema should be included in the differential diagnosis of patients on ACE inhibitors presenting with abdominal pain.